 Liquid Selves are monochrome works that explore politics of female identity, using the chance forms as metaphors for metaphysical and subjective fluidity.
 They express a non-narratable self, undoing identity, and putting differences together.

-Metaphysical Positions are small works (all 40x40cm) that explore empathy through gesture movement and positioning.
+Metaphysical Positions are small works (all 40x40cm) that explore empathy through gesture movement and theoretical positioning.

-Embodied paintings perform and write the body, using bitumen to create layers of text and form to create multiplicity and selfhood.
+Embodied paintings perform and write the body, using bitumen to create layers of text and form as a metaphor for female multiplicity and selfhood.